bathan1/sqlite-fetch/web/docs/guide/read-json.md

 └────┴───────────────┴──────────────────────────────┴────────────────────────────────────────────────────────────┘
 ```

-If you want to extract nested object values, you use a `GENERATED ALWAYS AS` column
+If you want to extract nested object values, use a `GENERATED ALWAYS AS` column
-in conjunction with the `json_extract` SQLite operator against the nested column **key**:
+in conjunction with the `json_extract` SQLite function like so:

 ```sql
 CREATE VIRTUAL TABLE users USING fetch (